 Trim A Cat's Claws

 Trimming your cat's claws at home can be daunting.
 But we have some tips that can make it a better experience.
-Maintaining your cat's claws improves its physical comfort.
+Maintaining your cat's claws improves his physical comfort.
 It also helps protect you and household items like curtains, sofas, and rugs from scratches.

 Before you get started, try making contact with his paws for a few play or cuddling sessions.
-Your cat should ultimately feel more comfortable having its paws touched.
+Your cat should ultimately feel more comfortable having his paws touched.
 When you and your cat are ready for an at-home nail trim, ask a friend to help.
 You can also wait until your cat is tired after a play session to do the trimming.